PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 DES was already proven to be insecure, and NIST needed a new algorithm that was "an unclassified, publicly disclosed encryption algorithm capable of protecting sensitive government information well into the next century".
 Several groups submitted algorithms to the competition.
 Submitted ciphers were evaluated by the NSA for speed, security, and feasibility on low powered devices (smart cards, etc.).

-Eventually, an algorithm submitted by Belgians Joan Daemen and Vincent Rijmen, called Rijndael.
+Eventually, an algorithm submitted by Belgians Joan Daemen and Vincent Rijmen, called Rijndael was selected.
+Specifically, three variants, 128-bit, 192-bit, and 256-bit, were chosen.
 Eventually, it would become U.S. FIPS PUB 197.

-In 2003, the US government announced that AES could be used to protect confidential information, and was used by the NSA to store important documents.
+In 2003, the US government officially announced that AES could be used to protect confidential information, and was used by the NSA to encrypt important documents.

 Today, AES is one of the most popular block ciphers in existence due to it's high performance and security it provides.